-2. GENERAL DESCRIPTION
+GENERAL DESCRIPTION

-MX25L1006E is a CMOS 1,048,576 bit serial Flash memory, which is configured as 131,072 x 8 internally.
-MX-25L1006E features a serial peripheral interface and software protocol allowing operation on a simple 3-wire bus.
-The three bus signals are a clock input (SCLK), a serial data input (SI), and a serial data output (SO).
+The device features a serial peripheral interface and software protocol allowing operation on a simple 3-wire bus.
+The four bus signals are a clock input (SCLK), a serial data input (SI), a serial data output (SO), and a chip select (CS#).
 Serial access to the device is enabled by CS# input.